leoloso/leoloso.com/src/posts/pop-is-now-hundred-percent-compliant-with-graphql.md

 ### What's next?

-I must stil add support for mutations.
+I must still add support for mutations.
 I have already started work on it, and depending on my time availability, I may be able to finish it in a couple of months.

 ### Check it out!